lachlanreville/Shoppo/README.md

    - Implemented a filter system for the home page to help users find products easily.

 5. **Product Listing Pages:**
-   - Users can browse product listings, with product details such as price, condition, who listed it, iamges of the item, and a description of the item.
+   - Users can browse product listings, with product details such as price, condition, who listed it, images of the item, and a description of the item.

 6. **Add to Cart:**
    -  Added a pop-up notification when a product is successfully added to the cart.